 Defenders of natural resource conservation and environmental protection programs must be vigilant and register their concerns with their congressional representatives if we are to ensure continuation of federal funding for important environmental protection and natural resource conservation programs.

-IN THIS TIME OF PANDEMIC PUBLIC HEALTH CRISIS, OUR NATURAL ENVIRONMENT IS UNDER ASSAULT
+DURING TIME OF PANDEMIC PUBLIC HEALTH CRISIS, OUR NATURAL ENVIRONMENT WAS UNDER ASSAULT

 With the "foxes guarding our hen house," the Trump Administration took advantage of reduced vigilance by public defenders of our natural environment to attack and weaken environmental protection regulations and programs.
 The following actions are among many that have occurred during the pandemic: